 Everything You Need to Know About Indigo Plum and Plum PLUS Rewards

 I’ve reviewed a number of retail loyalty rewards programs as of late.
-From Save-On Foods More Rewards to Shoppers PC Optimum, there are no shortage of ways for Canadians to earn when they shop.
+From Save-On Foods More Rewards to Shoppers PC Optimum, there is no shortage of ways for Canadians to earn when they shop.
 This time, it’s Plum Rewards, from national bookselling giant Indigo, which operates more than 200 hundred stores under three banners: Indigo, Chapters, and Coles.
-In this article, I’ll cover everything you need to know about plum rewards, and I’ll also touch on the recently launched plum PLUS rewards, which offers an enhanced level of rewards via an annual paid membership.
+In this article, I’ll cover everything you need to know about plum rewards, as well as plum PLUS rewards, which offers an enhanced level of rewards via an annual paid membership.
 If you love books and are a loyal Indigo/Chapters/Coles shopper, you’ll want to keep reading.

 How to Earn Plum Rewards Points